 Creating a Highly Available SoftNAS POC on Microsoft Azure

-Note: The guidance in the following document applies equally to all editions of SoftNAS (Enterprise, Platinum and Essentials), however, bear in mind the limitations of Essentials, notably that Essentials is object storage only, and currently does not provide high availability.
+Note: The guidance in the following document applies equally to all editions of SoftNAS (including legacy editions such as Enterprise and Platinum).
 However, the process of creating your instance, configuring disks, pools and volumes are the same.

-Note: Platinum features are not in scope for this Getting Started Guide, however, the setup presented here will provide a strong foundation for your platinum deployment.
+Note: Advanced SoftNAS or Platinum (legacy) features are not in scope for this Getting Started Guide, however, the setup presented here will provide a strong foundation for your platinum deployment.
 Simply remember to select the Platinum Edition if you plan to test or deploy Platinum features.

 Planning Your Instance